schancel/spec/may-2018-reenabled-opcodes.md

 ## Risks and philosophical approach during design

 In general the approach taken is a minimalist one in order limit edge cases as much as possible.
 Where it is possible for a primitive op code used in conjunction with existing op codes to be combined to produce several more complex operations that is preferred over a set of more complex op codes.
 Input conditions that create ambiguous or undefined behaviour should fail fast.

 Each op code should be examined for the following risk conditions and mitigating behaviour defined explicitly:
 * Operand byte length mismatch.
 Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
 * Signed integer.
 Whether signed integers are permitted operands and whether any special handling is required.
 * Stack size impact.
 Both number of elements and total size of elements.
 * Overflows.
 Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
-* Empty byte vector operands.
-Whether empty byte vectors should be allowed as a representation of zero.
+* Empty byte sequence operands.
+Whether empty byte sequences should be allowed as a representation of zero.
-* Empty byte vector output.
-Note that an operation that outputs an empty byte array has effectively pushed `false` onto the stack.
+* Empty byte sequence output.
+Note that an operation that outputs an empty byte sequence has effectively pushed `false` onto the stack.
 If this is the last operation in a script or if a conditional operator immediately follows the script author must consider this possibility.
 This is currently the case for many existing op codes however so it is consistent to continue with allowing this behaviour.

 ## Definitions

 * *Stack memory use*.
 This is the sum of the size of the elements on the stack.
 It gives an indication of impact on memory use by the interpreter.
 * *Operand order*.
 In keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> `x2` is the top stack item and `x1` is the next from the top.
-* *empty byte array*.
-Throughout this document `OP_0` is used as a convenient representation of an empty byte array.
-Whilst it is a push data op code it's effect is to push an empty byte array to the stack.
+* *empty byte sequence*.
+Throughout this document `OP_0` is used as a convenient representation of an empty byte sequence.
+Whilst it is a push data op code, its effect is to push an empty byte sequence on to the stack.

 ## Specification